Spectral Threshold for Extremal Cyclic Edge-Connectivity: Main tools and notation

 \section{Main tools and notation}

-For a graph $G=(V,E)$ and vertex subsets $X,Y\subseteq V$, let $E(X,Y)$ denote the set of edges between $X$ and $Y$, and let $e(X,Y):=|E(X,Y)|$.
-Further, let $G[X]$ denote the subgraph induced by $X$.
-A primary tool we will use is the discrepancy inequality, also sometimes called the expander mixing lemma.
+For a graph $G=(V,E)${, let $\cegK(G)$ denote the cyclic edge-connectivity of $G$.
+For} vertex subsets $X,Y\subseteq V$, let $E(X,Y)$ denote the set of edges between $X$ and $Y$, and let $e(X,Y):=|E(X,Y)|$.
+Further, let $G[X]$ denote the subgraph induced by $X$. {One of our primary tools will be the following well-known lemma from \cite{Mohar:LapEig}.}

-\begin{EML}[Alon and Chung~\cite{Alon1988}] Let $G=(V,E)$ be a $d$-regular, $n$-vertex graph with second largest adjacency eigenvalue $\lambda$.
-For all $X,Y \subseteq V$,